apollographql/apollo-ios/docs/source/swift-scripting.md

     xcrun -sdk macosx swift run generate
     ```

     >**Note**: If your package ever seems to have problems with caching, run `swift package clean` before `swift run` for a totally clean build.
-Do not this by default, because it substantially increases build time.
+Do not do this by default, because it substantially increases build time.

 4. Build your target.